No Flour • No Refined Sugar (only naturally occurring sugar) • Vegan Optional

 Black Beans ~ Soluble fiber, potassium, folate, protein, flavonoids, just to name a few of the black bean benefits.
 Together they help your heart health, digestion, blood sugar and cancer risk.

 Cacao Powder ~ Cacao has more calcium than cow’s milk, it’s high in antioxidants (20x more than blueberries!).
 Cacao is the best plant-based source of iron, one of the highest food sources of magnesium and it is known to elevate mood.
 If you don’t have raw cacao powder, you can use unsweetened cocoa powder.
 Some people notice that cacao has a slightly more bitter taste so it may take time to get used to.
 If you haven’t had cacao before, maybe try doing ½ cacao and ½ cocoa.
 Both have health benefits so you really can’t go wrong.
 But if you want even more nutrients and antioxidants, go with the cacao.
-You can order it online at Amazon or Thrive Market.
+You can order it online at Amazon or use this link to get 25% of at Thrive Market.

 Raw Honey ~ Honey is a good source of antioxidants, vitamins (including all of the B-complex), amino acids, minerals (including magnesium, iron, potassium, and calcium) and phytonutrients.
 It is thought to help prevent and fight cancer.
 Honey helps regulate blood sugar.
 When honey is pasteurized it can lose some of its antibacterial and anti-viral properties, so try to find raw honey.

 Coconut Oil ~ Coconut oil increases good cholesterol (HDL) and decreases bad cholesterol (LDL).
 Coconut oil is thought to help increase brain function and improve gut health.
 It curbs appetite and increases metabolism.
 Coconut oil is a source of iron.
-Recently in the news, I’ve been hearing some people claim coconut oil is not healthy.
+Recently in the news, some people have claimed coconut oil is not healthy.
 If you want to know more about the health benefits, check out this article written by Food Babe.

 Oats ~ Oats are a good source of fiber.
 They are also a good source of manganese, phosphorus, magnesium, copper, zinc, and iron.
 Oats are high in antioxidants and have anti-inflammatory effects.